 Multiple BI Platforms

 Let us start by questioning if a single BI Portal is a vision or a reality?
-If an organization has 3 different BI platforms, is it an overkill or is it really necessary?
-May be 10 is an overkill but how about 3 platforms?
-One platform that comes with the ERP system which has operational and, maybe, some analytical reports; one for the power users which facilitates adhoc analysis and data exploration; and the third one which was procured by LOBs and are very popular among a few departments.
+If an organization has 3 different BI platforms, is it overkill or is it really necessary?
+May be 10 is overkill but how about 3 platforms?
+One platform that comes with the ERP system which has operational and, maybe, some analytical reports; one for the power users which facilitates ad-hoc analysis and data exploration; and the third one which was procured by LOBs and is very popular among a few departments.
 Sounds like a very common scenario, right?

 Not to pick on a particular department or a platform but let us say the Financials dashboards are in SAP Design Studio, HR reports are in Crystal and the Production Power users have built a few reports in Tableau/ Spotfire.
 An Executive who seeks Financials/HR/Production insights has to launch all three platforms, remember all three credentials (not all organizations have LDAP and SSO integrated with all the platforms) and successfully navigate through all the platforms.
 As part of security policies, most organizations force users to change passwords every 60/90 days and the executive has to remember passwords for multiple environments.
 This is a major challenge!!

 Migration to a Single BI Platform